vnegi10/Thermostat_data_analysis/README.md

 ## Thermostat_data_analysis

 In this Pluto notebook, we will visualize the daily gas usage as recorded by the thermostat.
-In my case, I have a Nefit Easy thermostat (Netherlands), which sends data to a central server at Bosch.
+In my case, I have a Nefit Easy thermostat (Netherlands) connected to the Cv ketel (gas boiler), which sends data to a central server at Bosch.

 ### Prerequisites